English National 5

 - create and produce texts, as appropriate to purpose, audience and context

 You will learn how to write effective fiction and non-fiction, producing two pieces of writing for external assessment.
 Studied text may include prose, poetry, drama and journalism.

 This course is delivered as a taught class by blended learning, including the use of video conferencing from your local learning centre, and the virtual learning environment (VLE), which is called Brightspace .

 Materials will be provided through Brightspace.
 You will work through the learning materials and complete tasks as requested by your lecturer, including homework.
 During induction students will learn how to use the VLE, which is an integral part of the course delivery.

 The weekly evening classes, which you will attend from your local learning centre, are mandatory.
 During the classes you will take part in discussions as well as individual and group activities, which will develop your understanding of the topics.

 Further to the weekly classes, you will be expected to participate in a one-hour tutorial once a week, by phone or online.
 This can be done from your local learning centre or from home if you have the required technology and internet connection.
-The time of the tutorials will be agreed between tutor and students at the start of the course, although it is likely to be on Monday evenings..
+The time of the tutorials will be agreed between lecturer and students at the start of the course, although it is likely to be on Monday evenings..